Game Assets: What You Need to Know for Asset Recycling

 Learn what you need to develop your next game.

 It is important to note that game asset recycling is not a simple copy and paste, but an idea that you should reuse and improve.
 To make modifications, without messing up other versions, and to boost collaboration across teams, you need the right version control system.
-Because with the right tool, teams can manage all the iterations of game assets and recycle them.
+With the right tool, teams can manage all the iterations of game dev assets and recycle them.

 How Asset Recycling Works in Helix Core